Ur14592/Sprint-Challenge--JavaScript/README.md

 3. What is closure?

-Its a function inside a scope that is saved to be recalled for a later time from outside the scope.
+Its a function inside a scope that lets nested functions to use variables of the parent function .

 4. Describe the four rules of the 'this' keyword.

-    1.can the function be called by 'new'
-    2.can the function be called by bind, call, or apply 3.is the function called in as a method , obj.functrion?
-    4.is the function called in the global scope
+    1. Window and Global object binding, it is calling the window object.

+    2.Implicit binding, refers to anything before a period when a function is used in a block of code.

+    3.New binding, a constructor function that made an object.

+    4.Explicit binding, using a call/apply method

 5. Why do we need super() in an extended class?